Aaron Rodgers Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Matchup vs. San Francisco

-- In five matchups against the 49ers, Rodgers averaged 284.2 passing yards per game, 18.7 yards higher than his over/under in Saturday's game.
+- In five matchups against the 49ers, Rodgers averaged 284.2 passing yards per game, 18.7 yards above his over/under in Saturday's game.

-- Rodgers threw a touchdown pass in all of those contests against the 49ers, with multiple TD passes in four games.
+- Rodgers recorded one touchdown pass in each of those outings against the 49ers, while throwing multiple TDs in four matchups.

 - Note: Rodgers' stats vs. 49ers date back to 2016.

-- The 227.9 yards per game the 49ers are allowing through the air makes them the NFL's seventh-ranked pass defense.
+- The 227.9 passing yards the 49ers give up per game makes them the NFL's seventh-ranked pass defense this season.

-- At 1.5 passing TDs conceded per game, the 49ers defense is ranked 12th in the league.
+- The 49ers have given up 25 touchdowns through the air (1.5 per game).
+They are 12th in the NFL in that category.

 Recent Performances